Health Check A-Z

 Once you are asleep, or the area has been numbed, your neck will be cleaned with antiseptic to stop bacteria getting into the wound.
 If necessary, the area may also be shaved.
 A small incision will then be made to allow the surgeon to access your carotid artery.

-The carotid artery is clamped and an opening made across the length of the narrowing.
+When the surgeon has access to the carotid artery, the artery is clamped to stop blood flowing through it and an opening made across the length of the narrowing.
 If a shunt is to be used, it will be inserted now.
-There are two different ways of removing the narrowing:

-Once the narrowing has been removed, the surface will be checked to ensure it is clear of any residual disease.
-The opening in the artery will then either be closed with a running suture (primary closure) or by using a patch.
-At present, the majority of surgeons in the UK use a patch but the choice is down to surgeon preference.
+Once the narrowing has been removed, the opening in the artery will then either be closed with stitches or a special patch.
+The majority of surgeons in the UK use a patch but the choice is down to surgeon preference.

 Your surgeon will then check for any bleeding.
 After any bleeding has stopped, the incision in your neck will be closed.
 A small tube (drain) may be left in the wound to drain away any blood that might build up after the operation.
 The tube will usually be removed the following day.

-Read more about the risks of carotid endarterectomy.
+Read more about recovering from a carotid endarterectomy.